tangsilian/SomeCode/bin2shellcode/README.md

 # bin2shell
-bin2shell is very small utils for extract shell code from the binary file
+bin2shell is very small utils for extract shell code from the binary file   copy from touhidshaikh